-(4) encourage the formation and maintenance of two-parent families.

-(b) The goal of Choices services is to end the dependence of needy parents on public assistance by promoting job preparation, work, and marriage.
-Boards are also provided the flexibility and may engage in strategies that promote the prevention and reduction of out-of-wedlock pregnancies and encourage the formation and maintenance of two-
+- (3) prevent and reduce the incidence of out-of-wedlock pregnancies; and - (4) encourage the formation and maintenance of two-parent families. - (b) The goal of Choices services is to end the dependence of needy parents on public assistance by promoting job preparation, work, and marriage.
+Boards are also provided the flexibility and may engage in strategies that promote the prevention and reduction of out-of-wedlock pregnancies and encourage the formation and maintenance of two-parent families if those strategies support the primary goal of Choices services, which is employment and job retention.

-§811.2.Definitions.
+§811.2.
+Definitions.